Carl Sanders: Legislative career

 Sanders garnered an interest in politics from his father, who had served on the Richmond County Board of Commissioners.
 In 1954, Sanders won a seat in the Georgia House of Representatives, successfully defeating a "Cracker Party" candidate.
 Two years later he was elected to the Georgia State Senate.
 At the time, a rotation agreement meant the seat was typically held in successive fashion by a denizen of Richmond County, of Jefferson County, and of Glascock County.
 He was re-elected in 1958 and 1960, making him the only person to ever serve three consecutive terms from a multi-county Georgia senatorial constituency while the rotation agreements were in use.

 In 1958 Sanders chaired a Senate committee which investigated potential corruption in the Rural Roads Authority during Governor Marvin Griffin's tenure.
 The committee found that the authority spent too much money on construction projects, located new roads without proper consideration, and was ineffective at maintaining existing roads.
 It recommended that the agency be dissolved and that future rural road projects be allocated based on population density, all financed with a pay-as-you-go system.
 Lieutenant Governor Ernest Vandiver became political allies with Sanders as a result of his committee work and made him Senate floor leader in 1959.
 Vandiver became governor, and that year a federal judge ordered the Atlanta Board of Education to draft a plan to racially desegregate schools.
 Vandiver called 60 people to the Governor's Mansion to discuss either proceeding with desegregation or closing the schools.
 Only Sanders and House floor leader Frank Twitty advised desegregation, the former fearing that suspending schools "would have created a generation of illiterates."
 Vandiver ultimately had schools closed only temporarily while the Georgia General Assembly revised state segregation statutes.
 He opposed a proposal to make the school issue subject to a statewide referendum.
-With the governor's support, Sanders served as president pro tempore of the Senate from 1960 to 1962.
+With the governor's support, Sanders was elected president pro tempore of the Senate on February 20, 1959, after Robert H. Jordan's resignation, and served in that position during the chamber's 1960 and 1962 regular sessions.